 The fair value of the assets and liabilities of the group's defined benefit pension schemes is substantial.
-As at 31st March 2012 the schemes were in surplus on an IAS 19 basis.
+As at 31 March 2013 the schemes were in surplus on an IAS 19 basis.
 Further details are set out in note 6 to the accounts.
-The potential risks and uncertainties are mitigated by careful management and continual monitoring of the schemes and by appropriate and timely action to ensure as far as possible that the defined benefit pension liabilities do not increase disproportionately.
+The potential risks and uncertainties resulting from factors such as investment return, interest rates and mortality rates are mitigated by careful management and continual monitoring of the schemes and by appropriate and timely action to ensure as far as possible that the defined benefit pension liabilities do not increase disproportionately.
 The company works closely with the scheme trustees and specialist advisers in managing the inherent risks of such schemes.

-The schemes were closed to future accruals from 6th April 2009 which only leaves past service liabilities to be funded.
+The schemes were closed to future accruals from 6 April 2009 which only leaves past service liabilities to be funded.